 A meaningful portion of our capital resources, and the liquidity they represent, are held by our foreign subsidiaries.
-As of January 31, 2016, our foreign subsidiaries held approximately \$170.7 million of cash and cash equivalents compared to \$149.9 million at January 25, 2015.
-Earnings previously taxed in the U.S. of \$17.2 million could be repatriated subject only to a 5% withholding tax, as we do not assert permanent reinvestment of earnings previously taxed in the U.S. As of January 31, 2016, our foreign subsidiaries had \$516.8 million of unremitted earnings for which no Federal or state taxes have been provided.
-We currently do not need these earnings for investment in our domestic operations, thus our assertion regarding the permanent investment of these earnings.
+As of January 29, 2017, our foreign subsidiaries held approximately \$224.6 million of cash and cash equivalents compared to \$170.7 million at January 31, 2016.
+Earnings previously taxed in the U.S. of \$18.1 million could be repatriated subject only to a 5% withholding tax, as we do not assert permanent reinvestment of earnings previously taxed in the U.S. As of January 29, 2017, our foreign subsidiaries had \$603.0 million of unremitted earnings for which no Federal or state taxes have been provided.
+Those historical earnings have been and are expected to continue to be permanently reinvested.